Ashmeet670/wordle_infinite/README.md

 # How to play
 - You have 5 guesses
-- Try to guess the random 5 - Letter word choosen by the computer
+- Try to guess the random word choosen by the computer
 - The alphabets will change color indicating it's use in the correct word

+# Difficulties
+- There are 3 difficulties - Beginenr, Intermediate , Expert
+- Beginner will make the computer choose a 4-letter word
+- Intermediate will make the computer choose a 5-letter word
+- Expert will make the computer choose a 6-letter word

 # Color codes
 - If any of the words in your guess come in the correct word then the word will turn into YELLOW color